ortk95/planetmapper/docs/spice_kernels.rst

 If you have enough disk space, you can easily download all the planet and moon kernels using: ::

+    # Note, you will also need to download the lsk and pck kernels as described above
     from planetmapper.kernel_downloader import download_urls
     download_urls('https://naif.jpl.nasa.gov/pub/naif/generic_kernels/spk/planets/')
     download_urls('https://naif.jpl.nasa.gov/pub/naif/generic_kernels/spk/satellites/')